Wildhoney/Formv/README.md

 ## Handling API Validation

-It's all good and well having the front-end validation for your forms, however there are always cases where the front-end validation passes just fine, whereas the back-end throws a validtion error &ndash; maybe the username is already taken, for instance.
+It's all good and well having the front-end validation for your forms, however there are always cases where the front-end validation passes just fine, whereas the back-end throws a validation error &ndash; maybe the username is already taken, for instance.
 In those cases we need to feed the API validation messages back into the `Form` component by using the `ValidationError` exception that Formv exports.

 The validation messages need to be flattened and should map to your field names &ndash; for cases where you have an array of fields, we recommend you name these `names.0.firstName`, `names.1.firstName`, etc...